abhinaya-03/Voice-to-Text/README.md

 ├── index.html   # Main HTML file
 ├── style.css    # Stylesheet for design and layout
 ├── script.js    # JavaScript for functionality
-└── assets/      # Folder for any media assets (e.g., icons)
+└── languages.js # Folder for all the languages